chocoloe/chocoloe/README.md

 ### Hi there 👋

 - 🔭 I am an aspiring software engineer in Seattle.
-I’m currently a senior student at University of Washington, Seattle, studying Informatics.
-I am passionate about full-stack development and learning new programming languages.
+I recently graduated from University of Washington, Seattle.
+I am passionate about full-stack development and I am always learning new things.

-- 📫 How to reach me: chloehxy1024@gmail.com
+- 📫 How to reach me: chloehusea@gmail.com

 - ⚡ I love playing connecting 4, discovering new podcasts, and watching thriller moviews when I am free.